FTCTeam772/Competition/README.md

 Music Folder
 ------------
 - Makefile: A makefile for building the music compiler and compiling the music into NXT Music Files
+- make.bat: A build script that allows compiling music files on Windows using a prebuilt binary

 ### Files ###
 - SuperMario.mus: Super Mario Bros. theme song
 - ImperialMarch.mus: The Imperial March (Darth Vader's Theme)
-- 1Up.mus: 1-Up sound from Super Mario Bros.
+- 1Up.mus: The 1-Up sound from Super Mario Bros.
 - CastleComplete.mus: The level complete sound from Super Mario Bros.
 - Starman.mus: The sound when Mario is invincible